Why Pet Parents Should Get Renters Insurance

 Bundle Lemonade Renters + Pet

-Likewise, renters insurance rarely covers damage done to your property or property rented to you by your landlord (although Lemonade does offer pet property damage as an endorsement to our landlord insurance policies in some states).
+Likewise, a standard renters insurance policy rarely covers damage done to your property or property rented to you by your landlord.
 If your dog destroys the door of your rental apartment, rental insurance will not cover the cost of the damage—that’s where pet-related rental charges such as pet deposits can come into play.

 There are very limited circumstances in which you could be covered for damage to your property caused by your pet, and we’ll get into those specifics below.

-Meanwhile, if your dog bites another dog or human, your personal liability coverage could help cover the medical expenses of the dog bite as well as additional damages.
+Meanwhile, if your dog bites another dog or human, your renters insurance liability coverage could help cover the medical expenses of the dog bite as well as additional damages.

 Pet liability insurance and your renters insurance coverage